 The Actual Work of Ductwork

-You may think that periodic air duct cleaning is a good way to ensure cost-efficient heating and cooling and to avoid unnecessary repairs.
+You may think that periodic air duct and vent cleaning is a good way to ensure cost-efficient heating and cooling and to avoid unnecessary repairs.
 In fact, the opposite is usually the case.

-Here’s what a duct cleaning does, as well as some of the myths about what duct cleaning actually doesn’t do.
+Here’s what a duct and vent cleaning does, as well as some of the myths about what residential duct cleaning actually doesn’t do.

 - Air ducts can get clogged by debris caused by pest damage, lack of routine maintenance or home reconstruction.